dustinkirkland/ssh-import-id/README.md

 If you wanted me to be able to ssh into your server, as the desired user on that machine you would use:

 	$ ssh-import-id gh:cmars

+You can also import multiple users on the same line, even from different key services, like so:

+	$ ssh-import-id gh:cmars lp:kirkland

 Used with care, it's a great collaboration tool!